EwyBoy/ITank/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or feature for this project
-title: ''
+title: "[Feature] Relevant title here "
-labels: ''
+labels: feature-request
-assignees: ''
+assignees: EwyBoy

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is your feature request related to a problem?**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**